AidLite Python API Documentation

 API | get_model |

-Description | Retrieves the Model object managed by the context. |
+Description | Get the Model object managed by context |

 Parameters | None |

-Return Value | Model object. |
+Return Value | Model object |

 model = context.get_model()